Tychobra/polished/README.md

 Go to [https://firebase.google.com/](https://firebase.google.com/) and create a firebase project named "polished-<project_name>".

-Open your new Firebase project and
+Open your new Firebase project
  - go to the "Authentication" page "Sign-in method" tab and enable "Email/Password" sign in.
- - go to the "Database" tab, and enable Firestore.
-Make sure the Firestore rules allow all read writes during this initial set up.
+ - go to the "Database" tab, and click "Create Database" to create a Firestore database.
+Start the database in "test mode".
+This will allow unrestricted read and write access during this initial set up.
+We will secure the database in a later step.

 2. Organize your Shiny app(s) in accordance with the folder structure from the "Getting Started" section